vfongmala/functional-programming/Chaper1/Part1.md

 Usage
 - Open terminal
-- Type 'ghci'
+- Type `ghci`
-- Now can start using Haskell
+- Now can start using Haskell in GHCI

 Sample expression
 - `x^y` -> x power by y